Mon December 23 2024

 Can I create a trust under Thai succession law?

 This is not possible since there are no provisions in Thai law that support or regulate trusts.
-It is also a common problem when attempting to enforce the provisions of a will drafted in accordance with the laws of a foreign jurisdiction.
+It is also a common problem when attempting to enforce the provisions of a Thai Last Will drafted in accordance with the laws of a foreign jurisdiction.
 Thailand used to allow trusts, however, following reforms in 1923, the creation of trusts is not supported in Thai lawand Section 1686 of the Civil and Commercial Code provides the following: “trusts created whether directly or indirectly by will or by any juristic act producing effect during lifetime or after death shall have no effect whatever.”

 I have assets both in my home country and in Thailand.
 What should I do?